When you buy with our links, we may earn a commission. See how we work with brands

 This mattress comes in three firmness levels softer (4), luxury firm (6), and firmer (7), where 10 is the most firm.
 The performance data below is from the Luxury Firm version.
 For sleepers over 250 lbs., there is the Winkbed Plus, a 14.5″ plus-sized mattress with a 5.5″ comfort layer and great performance for heavier bodies.

-A queen-sized mattress is $1,499, 7% more than the average hybrid mattress ($1,401) but a rather small price to pay for the significantly better performance.
-For an amazing value, Winkbed is the mattress to beat across the board.
+A queen-sized mattress is $1,499, which is 2% less than the average hybrid mattress.
+Especially given the higher performance, Winkbed is the mattress to beat across the board.

 Click here to read the full Winkbed review.